 Support is provided by both Microsoft and Gemalto.
-If you have an issue with the hardware or network access, raise a support request with Microsoft and if you have an issue with HSM configuration, software and application development please raise a support request with Gemalto.
+If you have an issue with the hardware or network access, raise a support request with Microsoft and if you have an issue with HSM configuration, software, and application development raise a support request with Gemalto.
 If you have an undetermined issue, raise a support request with Microsoft and then Gemalto can be engaged as required.

 Q: How do I get the client software, documentation and access to integration guidance for the SafeNet Luna 7 HSM?

 After registering for the service, a Gemalto Customer ID will be provided that allows for registration in the Gemalto customer support portal.
 This will enable access to all software and documentation as well as enabling support requests directly with Gemalto.